 After the release of the proposed regulations, commentators inundated the Treasury Department and IRS with comments and suggestions to consider when finalizing the regulations.
-Final regulations were released on Friday, Jan.
-18 responding to some of the commentary, while also raising new questions and issues for taxpayers and practitioners to consider.
+Final regulations were released in January 2019 responding to some of the commentary, while also raising new questions and issues for taxpayers and practitioners to consider.

 Summary of Important Changes

 Here are some of the important changes and additional issues raised with this new guidance.
 A more in-depth discussion of these items follows.

 There are several items consider when it comes to understanding the 20% pass-through deduction.
 We recently put together a webinar to help you understand the impact of Section 199A.

 One consistent critique of the proposed regulations was that no further guidance was issued concerning the treatment of rental income under section 199A.
 The proposed regulations stated taxpayers should look to existing guidance to determine whether rental income stems from a trade or business (and thus is QBI) or whether it stems from something else (like an investment activity).
 The problem is that most of the case law and IRS guidance in this area is confusing and sometimes contradictory.
 Consequently, there was a lot of uncertainty concerning under what circumstances rental income qualifies for the section 199A deduction.

 With the intent to quell some of the uncertainty, the final regulations (along with a Notice and a proposed Revenue Procedure, found here) provide a safe harbor allowing a “rental real estate enterprise” to “be treated as a trade or business for purposes of section 199A” if certain requirements are met.
 A real estate enterprise is defined “as an interest in real property held for the production of rents and may consist of an interest in multiple properties.”

 A rental real estate enterprise will be treated as a trade or business generating QBI if the following requirements are met during the taxable year.